HeThongGiamSatTrongNhaMay/FinalThesis-LuanVanTotNghiep/README.md

 Hệ Thống Giám Sát Thiết Bị Trong Nhà Máy - Monitoring System in Factory
 ==============================
-This repository contains a proof-of-concept implementation of a single channel LoRaWAN gateway.
-It has been tested on the Wemos D1 Mini, using a Semtech SX1276 transceiver (HopeRF RFM95W).
+This repository contains a proof-of-concept implementation of a Monitoring System in Factory using LoRaWAN technology.
+It includes a single channel LoRaWAN gateway(from ESP8266, and SX1278 tranceiver) and 4 LoRaWAN node (from ATmega328P and DHT11, DHT22 sensor, PZEM004T).

 The code is for testing and development purposes only, and is not meant for production usage.

-Engine is based on code base of Single Channel gateway for RaspberryPI which is developed by Thomas Telkamp.
+Engine for gateway is based on code base of Single Channel gateway for RaspberryPI which is developed by Thomas Telkamp.
 Code was ported and extended to run on ESP 8266 mcu and provide RTC, Webserver and DNS services.

-Maintained by Maarten Westenberg (mw12554@hotmail.com)
+Maintained by Minh Chau (huynhminhchau.k14@gmail.com)

 Features
 --------
 - listen on configurable frequency and spreading factor
 - SF7 to SF12
 - status updates
-- can forward to two servers
+- can forward to one server
 - DNS support for server lookup
 - NTP Support for time sync with internet time servers
 - Webserver support (default port 8080)
-- OTA Updates
+- ABP Activate
-- Access Point Mode (for OTA)

 Not (yet) supported:
 - PACKET_PUSH_ACK processing